marcduiker/azure-functions-university/lessons/dotnet6/cosmosdb/README.md

 ### 2.8 Modify the content of the Run method

-At the Run method, get the message from the queue, do a simple transformation and then send the resulting data to Cosmos DB.
+At the Run method, get the message from the HTTP call, do a simple transformation and then send the resulting data to Cosmos DB.

 The final code is shown below: